Ruth Chapman: Career

 Ruth and Tom Chapman co-founded MATCHESFASHION.COM as a single brick-and-mortar fashion store in Wimbledon, London in 1987.
 The couple expanded the luxury fashion chain to 14 stores in London, including launching franchise stores for MaxMara and Diane von Furstenberg.

 Chapman was known in the industry for working with new and up-and-coming talent, and has said that "discovering" new designers was key to the business' early success.

 In 2007, the couple launched the MATCHESFASHION.COM website, which Chapman has called a "seismic moment" for the business.
 From the launch of the website, the business grew at up to 100 percent per year.
 The company now stocks over 450 brands shipping to 176 countries, making 95 percent of sales online.

 In 2012, the Chapmans raised £20 million in venture capital from SEP and Highland Capital Partners.
 The company also launched in-house label Raey.
 In 2015, Ruth and Tom Chapman stepped down as co-CEO of MATCHESFASHION.COM to become joint chairmen.

 In 2017, Apax Partners acquired MATCHESFASHION.COM in a deal that valued the company at more than $1 billion.
-The couple retain a minority stake in the business.
+The couple retained a minority stake in the business.

 In 2017, Chapman joined the jury of the ANDAM fashion award.
 Between 2013 and 2017, Chapman sat on the British Fashion Council's NEWGEN selection panel to find new UK fashion talent.

+Matches Fashion was subsequently acquired from Apax in December 2023 by Frasers Group and went into administration in 2024.